 The Company has applied the Financial Accounting Standards Board ("FASB") issued Interpretation No. 46R, "Consolidation of Variable Interest Entities" ("FIN 46R") - an interpretation of ARB 51.
 The objective of FIN 46R is to provide guidance on how to identify a variable interest entity ("VIE") and determine when the assets, liabilities, non-controlling interests, and results of operations of a VIE need to be included in a company's consolidated financial statements.
 A company that holds variable interests in an entity will need to consolidate such entity if the company absorbs a majority of the entity's expected losses or receives a majority of the entity's expected residual returns if they occur, or both (i.e., the primary beneficiary).
-The Company has also applied Emerging Issues Task Force 04-5 - Accounting for investments in limited partnerships when the investor is the sole general partner and the limited partners have certain rights ("EITF 04-5") which determines whether a general partner or the general partners as a group controls a limited partnership or similar entity and therefore should consolidate the entity.
+The Company has also applied Emerging Issues Task Force 04-5 - Accounting for investments in limited partnerships when the investor is the sole general partner and the limited partnership or similar entity and therefore should consolidate the entity.
 The Company will apply FIN 46R and EITF 04-5 to all types of entity ownership (general and limited partnerships and corporate interests).